DavidStreid/bioinformatics/blast_db_setup/README.md

 Automates downloading of blast DB databases from scratch.
 The process is already made very simple by [NCBI](https://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html), but `setup_blast.sh` is meant to set everything up in a single command.

 ### NCBI
 NCBI already has pre-formatted databases and a convenient downloadable script, `update_blastdb.pl`, available via FTP.
+In general, the steps are -
   1. Download all preformatted databases with the same prefix (or make own)
   2. Download a compatible executable of the desired blast
   3. Run blast specifying that prefix as the database to blast against